chariotsolutions/phonegap-nfc/INSTALL.md

 * [BlackBerry 7](#blackberry-7)
 * [Windows Phone 8](#windows-phone-8)

-These instructions assume you have an Assuming you have an existing PhoneGap 2.3.0 Android project.
+These instructions assume you have an existing PhoneGap project.

 ## Android

+Your Android project should be using PhoneGap 2.8.

 ### Installing with Plugman (recommended)

 Use [plugman](https://github.com/imhotep/plugman) to add phonegap-nfc to your Android project.
 Plugman requires [node.js](http://nodejs.org) and is installed through npm.

-Install plugman
+Install plugman 0.7.10 or greater

-    $ npm install -g plugman@0.5.6
+    $ npm install -g plugman

 Get the latest source code